Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

-On the contrary, assume $|I|>2$.
-Therefore, the roles of $I$ and $J$ are symmetric.
-We conclude that $e_i>g$ for all $i\in [n]$ and that all quartets $(kl|34)$ (resp. $(12|kl)$) satisfy the same case among cases 2.1 through 2.4 (resp. cases 1.1 through 1.4.)
-The correspondence between cases mentioned in Remark~\eqref{rk:symmetriesCases} guarantees that we can construct $D$ and $\HH$ as in the case of five taxa. \end{proof}
+Now, we assume $|I|>2$.
+By switching the roles of $I$ and $J$ we conclude that the fiber is nonempty if and only if $e_i\geq g$ for all $i\in [n]$ and that all the quartets $(kl|34)$ (resp.\ $(12|kl)$) with $k,l\in I$ (resp.\ $k,l\in J$) satisfy the same case among Cases 2.1 through 2.4 (resp.\ Cases 1.1 through 1.4).
+The correspondence between Cases 1 and 2 mentioned in Remark~\ref{rk:symmetriesCases} guarantees that we can construct $D$ and $\HH$ as in the case of five taxa.
+Thus, the fiber over such tree metric is a polyhedral complex with eight maximal cells of dimension at most two that is closed under the natural action of $\ZZ_2$.
+Each one of these maximal cells is isomorphic to a product of intervals, a trapezoid or a triangle in $\RR^2$.